mdsufz/OrtSuite/README.md

 This script takes as inputs:

-1 - project full path (It needs to be inside the OrtSuite main folder.
-Ex: "~/OrtSuite/PROJECT_NAME/")
+1 - project full path ( E.g."~/PROJECT_NAME/")
 2 - full path to the results from Orthofinder (Step 3) (Ex: "/path/to/output/folder/Results")
 3 - full path of the text file with the user-defined constraints (Ex: -> [user_input.csv](examples/OrtAn_Results/Results/test_user_input.csv))
+4 - full path of the OrtSuite installation firectory (e.g. "~/OrtSuite/")

 **Before running OrtAn you need to:**